legalmonster/wordpress-cookie-plugin/README.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
-Using Legal Monster Cookie Plug-in is a **straightforward, reliable way to make your website GDPR compliant. **To ensure GDPR and ePrivacy Directive cookie compliance for your WordPress website and by using the Legal Monster cookie plug-in you will:
+Using Openli Cookie Plug-in is a **straightforward, reliable way to make your website GDPR compliant. **To ensure GDPR and ePrivacy Directive cookie compliance for your WordPress website and by using the Openli cookie plug-in you will:

 * Know what cookies you are using and why
 * Have a cookie pop-up